jinbangyi/egg-exporter/README.md

 ## How to contribute

-Please tell us what we can do for you, but before that, please check if there are existing [bugs or issues](https://github.com/NFTGo/egg-exporter/issues).
+Please tell us what we can do for you, but before that, check if there are existing [bugs or issues](https://github.com/NFTGo/egg-exporter/issues).

 ## License